 L-Dub offers a variety of electives based on student interest and teacher expertise.
 The goal of the enrichment program is to provide students with skills and opportunities beyond their regular academic program.
-The design the enrichment program reflects the belief that students should have choice their learning and opportunities to explore and expand their individual interests, skills, and passions.
+The design the enrichment program reflects the belief that students should have choice their learning and opportunities to explore and expand their individual interests their learning and opportunities to explore and expand their individual interests, skills, and passions.
 The enrichment classes are often project-based, and they allow students to create products to publish, perform, or display in class.
 The enrichment program gives students opportunities to work in groups and on subject matter that relates to real-world experiences.
 These classes rotate three times per year and students are assessed on learning behaviors.